sarusso/sind/README.md

 ### Use

-To chek that singularity is correctly working inside Docker:
+To check that singularity is correctly working inside Docker:

     docker run --privileged -ti sind singularity -v